btargac/excel-parser-processor/README.md

 <br/>

-Currently there is no limit for n, I tested with 4000 items and unless your IP is not banned from the publisher there is no problem to download as much as you can.
+Currently there is no limit for `n`, I tested with 4000 items and unless your IP is banned from the publisher there is no problem to download as much as you can.

 #### Development